-- to read this handbook carefully - to read your Trinity e-mails regularly - to set aside at least 40 hours each week for academic work - to attend all classes, whether shared-space, synchronous, or asynchronous - to read for each class and come to seminars and tutorials prepared to speak - to know and meet your deadlines - and, if you have a problem, to speak to someone about it: your module coordinator, year coordinator, Head of Department, or College Tutor.
+- to read this handbook carefully - to read your Trinity e-mails regularly these will only be sent to your @tcd.ie e-mail address. - to set aside at least 40 hours each week for academic work - to attend all your classes, whether in person or online - to read for each class and come to seminars and tutorials prepared to speak - to know and meet your deadlines - and, if you have a problem, do speak to someone about it.
+If any issues arise that you think might affect your studies, you should talk to your module coordinator, or year coordinator, the Head of the History Department, or your College Tutor.
 We cannot promise that we can solve your problem, but we will do our best to help.